grain-lang/grain/stdlib/queue.md

 title: Queue
 ---

+> **Deprecated:** This module will be renamed to ImmutableQueue in the v0.6.0 release of Grain.

 An immutable queue implementation.
 A queue is a FIFO (first-in-first-out) data structure where new values are added to the end and retrieved or removed from the beginning.

 <details disabled>